Ahead of Sports/Naked day at Motorcycle Live Online 2020, we created a guide for storing and protecting your motorcycle collection.

-Where to store your motorcycles
+Where to store your motorcycles: general guidance

 If your motorcycle collection is so large that you don’t have enough storage space, there are a number of other motorbike storage solutions you can try.
-For instance, if you have access to a back garden, it might be a good idea to build a storage shed that can store your precious motorbikes.
+For instance, if you have access to a back garden, it might be a good idea to build a storage shed or outpost that can store your precious motorbikes.

 Storing bikes outside isn’t the best option as it’ll expose your motorcycles to the elements, which can cause rust and corrosion.
 If you don’t have motorcycle garage storage, a good option is to rent bike storage.
-This is particularly important in the winter months as otherwise, your bikes will be exposed to rain and moisture, which – for any mechanical vehicle or device – wreaks havoc on your bikes’ parts.
+This is particularly important in the winter months as otherwise, your bikes will be exposed to rain and moisture, which – for any mechanical vehicle – wreaks havoc on your bikes’ parts.

 If storing your bike outside is the only option, a motorcycle cover can help protect your motorcycle collection from the rain and the sun.